1. Last week a young man & his compañero were kicked off a Delta plane for speaking Arabic.

 37. But I kept thinking of the faces of the young women in the video, after the yelling man sat down in the seat of his uninterrupted dominance.

-38. Is there a woman or a queer person or a person of color on this earth who doesn't know what that feels like, to sit there.
+38. Is there a woman or a queer person or a poor person or a person of color on this earth who doesn't know what that feels like, to sit there.

 39. How from the inside it can feel like fury so far in the helpless distance it turns into nausea & then into a kind of disappearance, as the world around you does to your public confidence what prolonged radiation does to bones.